Back to blog

 LinkedIn automation results: what to expect

-Setting realistic expectations prevents disappointment and helps you evaluate tool performance accurately.
+Realistic expectations help you judge tool performance accurately.
 Based on aggregate data from our campaigns, here are the benchmarks for well-targeted LinkedIn automation:

-Connection request acceptance rate: 20 to 35% for Sales Navigator-sourced leads with personalized notes.
-Generic “I’d love to connect” messages drop to 10 to 15%.
-Our article on LinkedIn connection request messages covers what recipients actually think about different approaches.
+Connection request acceptance rate: 20 to 35% for Sales Navigator leads with personalized notes, dropping to 10 to 15% for generic “I’d love to connect” messages.
+Our article on LinkedIn connection request messages covers what recipients actually think.

-Reply rate to first message after connection: 15 to 25% for value-driven opening messages.
-Pitching in the first message drops this to 5 to 8%.
+Reply rate to first message after connection: 15 to 25% for value-driven openers, dropping to 5 to 8% when you pitch immediately.

-Meeting booking rate from LinkedIn outreach: 1 to 3% of total connection requests sent result in a booked meeting.
-This is comparable to well-executed cold email but with a higher quality signal since the prospect actively accepted your connection.
+Meeting booking rate: 1 to 3% of connection requests sent turn into a booked meeting, comparable to strong cold email but with a higher-quality signal since the prospect chose to accept.

-Time to first results: 2 to 3 weeks for warm-up, then 2 to 4 weeks to build enough pipeline for consistent meetings.
-Total timeline: 4 to 7 weeks.
+Time to first results: 2 to 3 weeks of warm-up, then 2 to 4 weeks to build consistent pipeline, so 4 to 7 weeks total.

-For teams considering whether to add LinkedIn to their existing email outreach, the combined approach is almost always worth it.
+For teams weighing whether to add LinkedIn to existing email outreach, the combined approach is almost always worth it.
 Our best cold email software comparison covers the email side.

 When LinkedIn automation is not the right choice

-LinkedIn automation works exceptionally well for B2B services, consulting, SaaS, and professional services.
+LinkedIn automation works well for B2B services, consulting, SaaS, and professional services.
 It works poorly for:

 B2C businesses.
-LinkedIn’s audience is professional.
-Consumer products and services rarely find their buyers here.
+LinkedIn’s audience is professional, so consumer products rarely find their buyers here.

-Transactional sales.
-Products under $1,000 annual contract value typically do not justify the cost per meeting from LinkedIn outreach.
+Transactional, low-ticket sales.
+Products with small annual contract values rarely justify the cost per meeting from LinkedIn.
 Cold email or content marketing offers better unit economics at lower price points.

-For businesses where outbound makes sense but LinkedIn is not the primary channel, our guides on cold email for SaaS and outbound for startups cover alternative approaches.
+For businesses where outbound makes sense but LinkedIn is not the primary channel, our guides on cold email for SaaS and outbound for startups cover alternatives.

 How to evaluate a LinkedIn automation tool